near/stakewars-iv/REWARDS.md

   * N * 1 * 1 * 0.2 = 0.2N

 ## 4. Additional reward for top N participants
-The top five participants, based on a number of valid reports and proposals, will get additional reward for their active participation.
+The top five participants, based on a number of valid reports and proposals, will get **300 NEAR** as a reward for their active participation.

 ## 5. Running a node with high uptime (Available for Stage 2)